eclab/grains/README.md

 An evolving drone synthesizer using the same additive synthesis technique as Booker.
 Requires Mozzi.

 Status: Working.
 Pretty hissy for same reason as Booker.

+## Fold

+A wave folding oscillator.
+A sine is pushed through a soft (sine wave type) wave folder, then through a low pass filter.

+Status: Working.

 ## Geiger